aldettinger/camel-quarkus-workshop/README.md

 Hello Camel Quarkus in DEV mode !
 ```

-Now let's update the hard-coded response to `Hello Camel Quarkus from the 3h workshop room !`:
+Now, in `src/main/java/org/acme/MyRoutes.java` let's update the hard-coded response to `Hello Camel Quarkus from the 3h workshop room !`:

 ```
 from("platform-http:/cq-http-endpoint").setBody(constant("Hello Camel Quarkus from the 3h workshop room !"));